contensis/docs-management-http/key-concepts/validations.md

 # Validations

-## Create/Update
+Validations allow you to control the content which is entered within a field.
+Each validation has a set of properties which are described in more detail below.
+A common property across all validators is the message.
+Messages are optional on validations and if not specified, a default validation error message is returned from the API.

-Validations are only executed on entry create and update when a value has been set.
-If there is no value set, the validation is ignored.
+## Content validations
-Messages are optional and if not specified, a default validation error message is returned from the API.
+When creating, updating or publishing an entry, if a field has been populated then the value will be evaluated against the following validations.
+If the field hasn't been populated then the validation is ignored.
+This is to allow for partial completion of an entry when saving.

 - [MaxLength](#maxlength)
 - [MinLength](#minlength)